In partnership with OnGuard

 What does Sold Secure do?

-Set up in 1992 by two police forces, Sold Secure is an independent company that’s now owned by the UK’s Master Locksmiths Association and based in a lab in Rugby.
+Set up in 1992 by two UK police forces, Sold Secure is an independent company that's now owned by the UK’s Master Locksmiths Association.
+It's based in a lab in Rugby.

-It charges the devices’ makers to perform independent tests on locks and other security devices for houses and vehicles as well as for bicycles.
+It charges manufacturers to perform independent tests on locks and other security devices for houses, vehicles and other uses, as well as for bicycles.

-A lock maker will want to display its ratings on its packaging because it gives you assurance of the level of security you can expect from a product.
+A lock maker will want to display its ratings on its packaging because it gives you assurance of the level of security you can expect from a product and helps you choose between them.

 Sold Secure ratings explained

-But it tests a very wide range of cycle locks and uses a consistent barrage of tests and the same tools for each.
+However, it tests a wide range of cycle locks and uses a consistent barrage of tests and the same tools for each.

-Sold Secure also works with police forces and insurance companies to identify what tools thieves are currently using and how they are working and then updates its testing in response.
+Sold Secure also works with police forces and insurance companies to identify what tools thieves are using and how they are working – then updates its testing in response.

-Tests assess a lock’s resistance to attacks from – among other things – drilling, cutting, levering and lock picking.
+Tests assess a lock’s resistance to attacks from – among other things – angle grinders, drilling, cutting, levering and lock picking.
 It also measures how long a lock will withstand an attack.

 Sold Secure Diamond